kolberszymon/liblab/design.md

 ### Error Handling

-The SDK includes error handling in the form of custom error classes.
-These classes extend the built-in `Error` class and provide more specific error information.
 Errors are thrown when there are issues with API requests or if the provided API key is invalid.

 ## Testing

 The SDK is tested using Jest, a popular JavaScript testing framework.
-Test cases cover the main functionality of the SDK and make use of the `nock` package to mock API responses.
+Test cases cover the main functionality of the SDK.